14 IRS Audit Red Flags for Retirees

 We all know that charitable contributions are a great write-off and help you feel all warm and fuzzy inside.
 However, if your charitable deductions are disproportionately large compared with your income, it raises a red flag.

 That's because the IRS knows what the average charitable donation is for folks at your income level.
 Also, if you don't get an appraisal for donations of valuable property, or if you fail to file Form 8283 for noncash donations over $500, you become an even bigger audit target.
-And if you've donated a conservation easement to a charity, or invested in a partnership or LLC that has done so, chances are good that you'll hear from the IRS.
-Battling abusive syndicated conservation easement deals is a strategic enforcement priority of the IRS.

 Be sure to keep all your supporting documents, including receipts for cash and property contributions made during the year.